Table of contents

 Each battery cell consists of:

-· an electrolyte
+- an electrolyte

-· a separator plate (separator)
+- a separator plate (separator)

-Traction batteries for forklifts and trucks
+Traction batteries for forklifts, stackers and pallet trucks

 In a lead-acid battery, the anode consists of lead and the cathode of lead oxide.
 The electrolyte used is sulfuric acid diluted with distilled water.
 These types of batteries are powerful and significantly cheaper than lithium-ion batteries.

-Due to comparatively long charging times and a low energy density, they are ideal in the 1-shift system and for occasional use industrial trucks.
+Due to comparatively long charging times and a low energy density, they are ideal in the 1-shift system and for occasional use in industrial trucks.
 However, if electric forklifts or pallet trucks are used in high-performance warehouses, it is better to use the more powerful nickel-cadmium or lithium-ion batteries with a better forklift battery life.

 Lead-acid batteries have other downsides.
 When charging, water in the battery cells evaporates and must be topped up regularly.
 You should check the electrolyte level no sooner than half an hour after charging is complete.
-If there is no longer enough solution in the cells, they must be refilled with distilled, demineralized water.
+If there is no longer enough of the solution in the cells, they must be refilled with distilled, demineralized water.
 In addition, the water level must be checked at least once a week.

 Maintenance-free battery technology – lead-gel batteries